Vehicle registration plates of New Zealand: Automotive parts ordering

 Most vehicle manufactures attach a VIN to their vehicles for identification purposes.
 This can be used to identify a vehicle's particular characteristics for parts ordering and fluid type during maintenance.
-A License Plate Lookup returns the vehicle's VIN and other data, removing the need for a tradesman to physically locate and record this 17-digit code.
+A Licence Plate Lookup returns the vehicle's VIN and other data, removing the need for a tradesman to physically locate and record this 17-digit code.

 With the influx of Japanese import vehicles, VINs were being attached at the NZ border and not by the manufacturer.
 As a result, much of the information contained in the VIN for parts-purchasing purposes is absent and many vehicles still require a tradesperson to physically identify a particular chassis and engine type.
 VINs attached at the NZ border start with the characters 7A.

 Goodyear incorporated a licence plate lookup system into its New Zealand website to suggest the correct tyre for a vehicle, although inspection, specialised equipment and a tradesman will always be required when changing tyres.

 Programming interface

 As well as purchasing this information from the NZTA through its official supplier Motochek, several companies offer automated access to their vehicle record cache on a cost per vehicle basis.
-This has reduced the purchase cost of the information and allows businesses to develop their own license plate lookup systems.
+This has reduced the purchase cost of the information and allows businesses to develop their own licence plate lookup systems.
 The companies that currently offer interfaces include MotorWeb, CarJam and Checka.